-Our firm is very receptive to the needs of members of the LGBT community, and estate planning has traditionally been especially important to committed gay couples.
+Our firm is very receptive to the needs of members of the LGBTQ community, and estate planning has traditionally been especially important to committed gay couples.
 This was before same-sex marriages were recognized by the federal government.
 At that time, legal steps were necessary to protect rights that should have been inherent.

 For example, if you were to die without any estate planning documents at all, the probate court would step in to provide clarity.
 A personal representative would be appointed to take care of the administrative duties, and the court would provide supervision throughout the process.